open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 # Abstract Data Element

-During the model training and testing, there will be a large amount of data passed through different components, and different algorithms ususally have different kinds of data.
-For example, single-stage detectors may only need ground truth bouding boxes and ground truth box labels, whereas Mask R-CNN also requires the instance masks.
+During the model training and testing, there will be a large amount of data passed through different components, and different algorithms usually have different kinds of data.
+For example, single-stage detectors may only need ground truth bounding boxes and ground truth box labels, whereas Mask R-CNN also requires the instance masks.

 The training codes can be shown as: